 In 1849, Samuel Benfield Steele was born in Purbrook, Ontario, the son of a retired Royal Navy Captain.
 Following family, military tradition, he enlisted in the Simcoe Militia during the Fenian Raids of 1866.
-He qualified for an Ensign’s commission.
 He preferred to serve in the ranks to gain experience.
 As a private, he accompanied Wolseley on his expedition to the Red River.

 Upon his return to Ontario, still interested in the military, he was one of the first to enlist in the first Canadian regular army unit, A Battery of the Royal Canadian Artillery.
 An active and robust soldier, young Sam Steele was quick to master a measure of the gunner’s art and was soon promoted to sergeant.

-In August 1873, plans were being laid for the creation of the North-West Mounted Police.
+In August 1873, they laid plans for the creation of the North-West Mounted Police.
 Steele received a discharge from the Artillery and joined the NWMP.
-He joined with Lieutenant-Colonel French who was the first commissioner of the NWMP.
+He joined with Lieutenant-Colonel French, who was the first commissioner of the NWMP.
 Steele was the third man to enlist.
 He took part in the great western march of the North-West Mounted Police in 1874, travelling over 1,255 miles on horseback.

 In April 1885, Superintendent Steele’s duties involved policing the area through which the Canadian Pacific Railway was being built, enforcing prohibition, and generally keeping order.
 When the North-West Rebellion broke out, he organized a mounted force called “Steele’s Scouts.”
 He commanded the cavalry that went in pursuit of Big Bear.